Program overview

 Graduates of the Environmental Technician program can pursue a variety of entry-level positions in the environmental sector.
 Potential career options include:

-• Field Sampling Technician: Conducts field tests and collects environmental samples for analysis.
+• Field Sampling Technician: Conducts field tests and collects samples for environmental analysis.

 • Contaminated Site Assessor: Evaluates sites for contamination and recommends remediation strategies.